DecentAge/iep-static-site/README.md

 Since there are only static files in this project, you need to host them on a webserver (e.g. nginx or apache).

 ## License
-Copyright � 2016-2017 Infinity Community.
+Copyright &copy; 2016-2017 Infinity Community.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2,